-If a medical debt is proven to be valid, debt settlement can be used to settle the account for around half.
+If medical debt is valid, debt settlement can settle the account for around half.
 You can use debt settlement as a last resort to avoid bankruptcy.

 A portion of your medical debt could end up getting forgiven with debt settlement, making your balance more affordable to pay off.

-A few of the main downsides included with debt settlement include derogatory notations left on credit reports and potential tax consequences.
+A few of the main downsides of debt settlement include derogatory notations left on credit reports and potential tax consequences.

 With debt validation, when successful, the debt and its associated negative marks can get removed from credit reports, and there are no tax consequences on an invalidated debt.

 There is always the chance of getting sued over an unpaid medical debt.
-You can avoid a lawsuit by settling the summons before the court date, which a reputable debt relief company would facilitate.
+However, you can avoid a lawsuit by settling the summons before the court date, which a reputable debt relief company would facilitate.

 Help With Medical Bills For Low-Income Applicants